 The MDF brand stethoscope has excellent ratings overall and its stylish colors and metals have catapulted the popularity of this sought after stethoscope.
 Handcrafted since 1971, these stethoscopes offer patented safety lock silicone ear tip adaptor technology, a lifetime parts warranty, and 100% stainless steel construction.

 The rose-gold & white color is very trendy amongst nurses!
 It also comes in black and gold.
 MDF offers top-notch quality at reduced prices and has great acoustics.

 Nurses work 12+ hours in one shift and are on their feet for most of that time.
 A good pair of socks can make their shift a little more comfortable and help with blood circulation!
 Nabee socks were created by a Registered Nurse and are superb in quality.
 Did you know that bodily fluids can splash up scrub pants?
 The higher the sock the better!

 With Nightingale Express, each nurse box is specially handmade and put together by Aishleen O’Brien, a Pediatric Cardiac Nurse.
-She chooses the items depending on what her customers tell her about the nurse who is to receive the gift box.
+The Clara box includes peppermint foot scrub, a delicious smelling white tea and thyme candle, a relaxing face sheet mask, and lifesaver woven socks.
 These boxes are very special and popular amongst the nursing community!